-The pretrial order contains the maximum universe of exhibits to be used in any party's case-in-chief, as well as all objections to the admission of such exhibits.
+The pretrial order contains the maximum universe of exhibits to be used by any party (other than solely for impeachment) as well as all objections to the admission of such exhibits.
 Exhibits not listed will not be admitted unless good cause is shown.

 No exhibit will be admitted unless offered into evidence through a witness, who must at least be shown the exhibit.
-At some point before the completion of the witness's testimony, any party that has used an exhibit with the witness and wishes that exhibit to be admitted into evidence must formally move the exhibit into evidence by the exhibit number.
-Exhibits may not be published, displayed, or otherwise show to the jury until after they have been admitted into evidence.
+Exhibits may not be published, displayed, or otherwise shown to the jury until after they have been admitted into evidence.
 Once admitted, counsel may publish exhibits to the jury without requesting to do so.